4 Nations Face-Off

 The 4 Nations Face-Off (Confrontation des 4 nations) was an international ice hockey tournament held from February 12 to 20, 2025.
-The games were played in Montreal at Bell Centre and in Boston at TD Garden.
+The games were played in Montreal at the Bell Centre and in Boston at TD Garden.
 Hosted by the National Hockey League (NHL) and featuring only NHL players, the 4 Nations Face-Off temporarily replaced the NHL's annual All-Star Game for 2025.
 In the tournament, teams representing Canada, Finland, Sweden, and the United States played each other in a round-robin format, followed by a one-game final between the two top-placed teams.
 Although each team's respective national ice hockey governing body selected the rosters, the tournament was an NHL-only event, not affiliated with the International Ice Hockey Federation.

 Canada won the tournament after defeating the United States 3–2 in overtime of the final.
 Reactions to the tournament from sports journalists were positive and the tournament was viewed as a welcome change from the All-Star Game format.

 Background

 Gary Bettman announced the 4 Nations Face-Off in February 2024.

 The 4 Nations Face-Off was announced at a press conference at the 2024 NHL All-Star Game on February 2, 2024, by NHL commissioner Gary Bettman.'
 Also present at the press conference were NHL Players' Association (NHLPA) executive director Marty Walsh and four NHL players: Connor McDavid (Canada), Sebastian Aho (Finland), Elias Pettersson (Sweden), and Auston Matthews (United States).

 At the press conference, Bettman announced plans for NHL participation in international best-on-best tournaments in coming years.
-In 2025, players participated in the 4 Nations Face-Off, a tournament between NHL players representing Canada, Finland, Sweden, and the United States.
-The NHL 4 Nations Face-off took place in lieu of the 2025 NHL All-Star Game.
+In 2025, players would participate in the 4 Nations Face-Off, a tournament between NHL players representing Canada, Finland, Sweden, and the United States, which would be held in lieu of the 2025 NHL All-Star Game.
 Bettman stated that NHL players would play in the 2026 and 2030 Winter Olympics, after they had not been released for the 2018 and 2022 tournaments.
 Bettman also stated the league would host the next World Cups of Hockey in 2028 and 2032; the most recent edition was held in 2016.